-It’s a phenomenon I see all too often – in my clients, my friends, myself.
-Women who are bright, hardworking, and successful, but can’t shake the feeling they aren’t living up to their potential.
-That they are failing somehow.
+It’s a phenomenon I see all too often in my clients, my friends, and myself.
+Women leaders who are bright, hardworking, and successful, but can’t shake the feeling they are somehow failing.

-It got me thinking.
-Why is it that successful women often consider ourselves failures?
-Why do we feel like we’re are always letting someone down?
+Why is it that successful women often secretly consider themselves failures?
+Why do we feel like we’re always letting someone down?
 While everyone is different, I believe there are three patterns that drive most of this thinking.

 Don’t miss the good in search of the perfect.
 It’s advice I give myself on a regular basis because I know that my perfectionism is seriously self-defeating.
-And yet, it is advice that is so hard to follow.
+And yet, it’s advice that is so hard to follow.

 Perfectionism is a thief.
 It robs us of perspective and it keeps us from seeing clearly all the things we are accomplishing.
-You may have an outstanding career, a fabulous family, and great friends.
-But perfectionism tells you that none of it is quite good enough.
+You may have an outstanding career, a fabulous family, and great friends, but perfectionism tells you that none of it is quite good enough.
 Yet, we hold onto our perfectionism because we’re afraid that if we let it go we won’t have the edge that pushes us to achieve.

-The secret is to find the balance between achievement, hard work, and doing your best, and the drive to be perfect.
+The secret is to find the balance between achievement, hard work, doing your best, and the drive to be perfect.
 Sure, we want to push hard.
 We want to offer our best to the world.
 But, when we slip into perfectionism, we lose our balance.
-Constantly judging our best to be lacking is a recipe for long-term dissatisfaction with our lives.
+Constantly judging our best to be lacking is a recipe for long-term dissatisfaction.

 Giving Away Our Own Success

 “I didn’t really do much.”

 “It was all because of the team.”

 How many times do you dismiss your own success and hard work with statements like these?
 Maybe this is an outgrowth of good girl syndrome and we just can’t stand to talk about ourselves in a flattering light.
 Maybe we’re afraid we’ll make others feel bad by acknowledging our own hard work.
 Whatever the cause, this habit keeps us from really owning our success.